hashicorp/terraform-website/content/source/docs/cloud/getting-started/cost-estimation.html.md

 ## Using an estimable Terraform configuration

 We'll need a valid config with cost estimable resources.
 Here's a very simple one.
+Create a new workspace with the following config in a `main.tf`.
+This is all you need to see cost estimation working but you'll need more to apply real resources.

 ```python
 provider "aws" {